aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf/xyzexplicitdestination/_index.md

 public final class XYZExplicitDestination extends ExplicitDestination
 ```

-Represents explicit destination that displays the page with the coordinates (left, top) positioned at the upper-left corner of the window and the contents of the page magnified by the factor zoom.
+Represents explicit destination that displays the page with the coordinates (left,Â top) positioned at the upper-left corner of the window and the contents of the page magnified by the factor zoom.
 A null value for any of the parameters left, top, or zoom specifies that the current value of that parameter is to be retained unchanged.
 A zoom value of 0 has the same meaning as a null value.

 --------------------